He wanted her back, and after a cooling-off period he followed her to her father’s house.

 Nebuchadnezzar responded quickly.
 He marched against Judah and laid siege to Jerusalem.
 The city fell.
 Jehoiakim survived, just, but was replaced by his uncle Zedekiah.

-Incredibly, Zedekiah rebelled in turn – which sounds like a crazy thing to do, so perhaps the terms of surrender were unendurable for the Jewish people.
+Incredibly, Zedekiah rebelled in turn – which sounds like a crazy thing to do, so perhaps the terms of surrender were too dreadful for the Jewish people to accept.

 Jerusalem destroyed, its people exiled